dustinlyons/nixos-config/README.md

 Feel free to open a Github Issue if you run into any problems or have questions.
 Enjoy Nix!

 > Psst!
 Want me to help deploy Nix in your company?
-Or streamline your team's development environment? <a href="https://github.com/dustinlyons">Hire me</a>.
+Or streamline your team's development environment? <a href="https://github.com/dustinlyons">Get in touch.</a>

 # Features
 * Multiple Nix and NixOS configurations, including desktop, laptop, server